Ori-Libhaber/ad-selector/README.md

 ### Please note

-Project root folder contains `./ad-selector/plans/plan.json` This is a running exmaple for a plan file, you my replace it with any plan file of your own either when creating the image (it is being copied in Dockerfile to container) or by directly uploading it to a running container under `/plans`
+Project root folder contains `./ad-selector/plan/plan.json` This is a running example for a plan file, you my replace it with any plan file of your own either when creating the image (it is being copied in Dockerfile to container) or by directly uploading it to a running container under `/plan`